The following sections describe how to configure VMware vCenter resources for monitoring by SL1 using the VMware: vSphere Base Pack PowerPack:

 To test the VMware credential:

-1. Click the Run Test button.
-The Test Credential window appears, displaying a log entry for each step in the credential test.
+- Click the Test Credential window appears, displaying a log entry for each step in the credential test.
 The steps performed are different for each credential test.
-The log entry for each step includes the following information:
+The log entry for each step includes the following information: button.
+The

 Configuring a VMware Device Template